zgong103/Zhenhao-Gong/content/publication/Essay 2/index.md

 ---
-title: "Non-robustness issue for estimating the number of factors in high dimensional data (Working Paper)"
+title: "2.
+Improved Inference for Dynamic Interactive Fixed Effects with Cross-sectional Dependence (Working Paper)"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here